The Puck Stops Here Goaltending

 Lesson Ice Schedule: Subject to change.

-on the Panthers Online registration platform, Dash.
+Lessons can also be reserved & paid for on the Panthers Online registration platform, Dash.

 To reserve a lesson slot, please email us.